Lafa0x9-Hackathon/lafa0x9/mobileapp.md

 Who We Are
 -----------
 This WebApp is a brand of The Web SSO-M-AI.
-We are committed to providing the Best quality Application which helps you to simplify your business.
+We are committed to providing the Best quality Cross Platform Application which helps you to simplify your business.

 Here is the documentation
 --------------------------